chirag-25/LLM-pertaining-finetuning/README.md

 4. We then configured the training arguments which will be used to initialize the trainer.
 We appropriately choose the hyperparameters to fine-tune the model in the most efficient way possible.
 5. A compute_metrics function was defined, which again will be fed into the trainer and will be used to compute the precision, recall, f1 and accuracy scores of the validation set at the end of each epoch during training.
 6. We then created a trainer instance, feeding the tokenized train and test dataset into the instance.
 7. We then ran the trainer and set up a function in order to print the final returns of the fine-tuned model on the test dataset.
+It is pushed to [Hugging Face](https://huggingface.co/Dhairya/bert-wordweavers-ft-sst2)

 ### Evaluation
 | Metric    | Score  |